Don’t Let Long Femurs Stop You from a Perfect Back Squat

 Really now, if you had the proportions of a very young child, your nickname would be “melon head.”

-This is because in very young children, much of their height is between their hips and head, and this creates excellent leverage to stay upright.
+In very young children, much of their height is between their hips and head, and this creates excellent leverage to stay upright.

 Imagine if an adult had these proportions!
 I don’t know about you, but I’M seeing one stubby short femur that gets dwarfed by the long torso.